 The primary difference is that instead of having to get various accounts to hold each currency, the Wallet is like having four traditional bank accounts in multiple countries at the same time.

-From the outside looking in, it looks like a regular bank account of each of the specific countries, as you get:
+From the outside looking in, it looks like a regular bank account of the specific countries as you get:

 Our fiat ledger is ideal for both businesses and consumers with a global perspective.

-For companies, being able to leverage the CRD network this means that they have the ability to provide customers with local account numbers, and thereby they can pay into local currencies, as often an obstacle for overseas clients are the currency conversion fees.
+For companies, being able to leverage the CRD network means that they can provide customers with local account numbers, and thereby they can pay into local currencies, as often an obstacle for overseas clients are the currency conversion fees.